lukekim/demo/README.md

    - Total number of queries processed
    - Number of correct answers
-   - Accuracy percentage
+   - Accuracy percentage as a percentage
-   - Average response time in seconds

    You can use these metrics to decide if the smaller model provides acceptable performance for your use case.